unisonweb/unison/README.md

 ```

 Once it completes, you can do `vagrant ssh`, then `cd /vagrant`.
 Notice that the `/vagrant` directory on the VM mirrors the root directory of your project.
 You can edit the code on your local machine, and use the the usual build instructions on the VM to compile and run the project on the VM!

+#### Problems Building the Editor

+At least one user has reported problems when building the editor on a machine running Ubuntu 14.04.

+1. If you encounter the following error: `Link error: “Cannot find -ltinfo”`, then you'll need to install the `libtinfo-dev` package with:
+    ```sh
+    $ sudo apt-get install libtinfo-dev
+    ```

+1. If you encounter an error like the following:
+    ```
+    Unpacking GHCJS into <some-directory> ...Expected a single directory within unpacked <some-tar.gz-file>"
+    ```

+    then you need to upgrade `stack` to at least version 1.0.5.

+1. If you get an error that contains:
+    ```
+    The program 'happy' version >=1.17 is required but it could not be found.
+    ```

+    then you'll need to install `happy`.
+[This](https://github.com/commercialhaskell/stack/issues/595) `stack` bug seems to make it impossible to get `stack` to build `happy`.
+If this is the case for you, you should be able to install using apt:
+    ```sh
+    $ sudo apt-get install happy
+    ```